Countly/countly-server/README.md

 3. For bash lovers, we provide a beautiful installation script (`bin/countly.install.sh`) in countly-server package which installs everything required to run Countly Server.
 For this, you need a stable release of this repository [available here](https://github.com/Countly/countly-server/releases).

-4. Countly also has Docker support - [see our official Docker repository](https://registry.hub.docker.com/u/countly/countly-server/) and [installation instructions for Docker](http://resources.count.ly/docs/installing-countly-server)
+4. Countly Community Edition also has Docker support - [see our official Docker repository](https://registry.hub.docker.com/u/countly/countly-server/) and [installation instructions for Docker](http://resources.count.ly/docs/installing-countly-server)

 If you want to upgrade Countly from a previous version, please take a look at [upgrading documentation](http://resources.count.ly/v1.0/docs/upgrading-countly-server).